What is yoga?

 Samsara: The constant stream of births and deaths until Moksha is attained is known as Samsara or transmigration.
 The law that governs the type of birth Jiva gets every time it dies is known as the law of Karma.

 Self Realization: Miseries and sufferings of humans are due to Avidya or ignorance about the true nature of Reality.
 They can be removed only through the right knowledge.
 Training for the right knowledge is 3 fold.

 Shravana: Listening, stands for the study of Upanishads under a proper Guru.
 Personal contact with the living embodiment is of great help.

 Manana: Constant contemplation upon the knowledge gained from guru to derive intellectual conviction.

 Nidhidhyasana: refers to the practice and experiencing the knowledge of the truth, through meditation.
-Through intense practice one realizes the truth about unity underlying multiplicity of the universe.
+Through intense practice, one realizes the truth about the unity underlying the multiplicity of the universe.

 Karma Yoga Yoga of Action